aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 The data can be obtained from Kaggle [here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset), but is also released by UCI [here](https://archive.ics.uci.edu/dataset/228/sms+spam+collection).

+### Environment Setup

+To set up the `uv` environment, I did the ff:
+* `uv init`
+* `uv add numpy pandas scikit-learn seaborn nltk requests` Since I've committed the `uv.lock` file, users can simply clone the repository and then run `uv sync`.
+We can also dump the package requirements in the `pip` format by running `uv export --format requirements-txt > requirements.txt`.
+I think `uv sync` is more the better choice though.

 ### Pre-Commit Hooks

 I've chosen to use Ruff for both linting and formatting.
 It's built in Rust by the authors of the `uv` project and shares 99% drop-in compatibility with Black, with some exceptions I don't have strong feelings about.
 This means I can use a single tool in place of two (a linter + a formatter).
 On the whole, this should improve code quality.